ideaconsult/apps-ambit/tautomers-example/docs.md

 * Algorithm termination handling:
 [maxNumOfBackTracks](#maxNumOfBackTracks), [maxNumOfTautomerRegistrations](#maxNumOfTautomerRegistrations), [maxNumOfSubCombinations](#maxNumOfSubCombinations)

-All examples bellow are valid for an object, tman, of the class TautomerManager e.g. following line of code is assumed:
+All examples bellow are valid for an object, *tman*, of the class *TautomerManager* e.g. following line of code is assumed:
-TaotmerManager tman = new TautomerManager();
+*TaotmerManager tman = new TautomerManager();*

 ####<a name="FlagUse13Shifts"></a>tman.getKnowledgeBase().FlagUse13Shifts
 * Default value : *true*